north-road/slyr/docs/user_guide/Install_SLYR.md

 SLYR  | €1200 | Contact [North Road](https://north-road.com/contact/) to purchase.
 SLYR (Community Edition) | Free | Access via QGIS Plugin Manager.

-Once purchased, **SLYR's** support is continual!
-Users will get the latest tools via version updates at no extra cost.
-So no annual maintenance and you can update at your leisure using the **QGIS Plugin Manager**.
+Once purchased, **SLYR's** support is perpetual!
+>Users will get the latest tools via version updates at no extra cost:
+>- No annual maintenance
+>- Update at your leisure using the **QGIS Plugin Manager**.

 ## Install **SLYR** ##
 After purchasing **SLYR**, **North Road** will send you your licence details and instructions on how to install it.